MrMattSim/OnePagedWebsite-angular/README.md

 1. Run `app.py` to create the database
 2. Edit the created `sqlite.db` file to add projects (note: `date` is plain text to allow for custom time ranges or "Ongoing" projects; it is assumed the most recently added project is what should be listed at the top of the list)
-3. Change the links and "Your Name" instances in `static/index.html` as appropriate
+3. Change the links, "About Me", and "Your Name" instances in `static/index.html` as appropriate

-By default, there is only a "Project" model, but the project can easily be extended to support other models if desired.
+By default, there is only a "Project" model, but the app can easily be extended to support other models if desired.

 Screenshot
 ----------